spamhaus/spamassassin-dqs/README.md

 	# cp sh.pre /etc/mail/spamassassin
 ```

-We strongly suggest to not copy the HBL files if your key is not HBL enabled, as the lookups timout will very likely slow SA email processing.
+We strongly suggest to not copy the HBL files if your key is not HBL enabled, as the lookups timeout will very likely slow SA email processing.

 Next, test the setup by running: